 The Company presents assets and liabilities based on current/non-current classification.
 An asset is current when:

-- It is expected to be realised or intended to sold or consumed in normal operating cycle; - It is held primarily for the purpose of trading; - It is expected to be realised within twelve months after the reporting period; or - It is cash or a cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- It is held primarily for the purpose of trading; - It is expected to be realised within twelve months after the reporting period; or - It is cash or a cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.